chai-studio/chai-studio.github.io/_posts/2025-07-28-Dialogus-Day1.md

 ---

-See full tool profiles [here](#appendix-detailed-profiles-of-current-ai-reading-tools).
+See full tool profiles by unfolding this:
 <details>
 <summary>📖 Appendix: Full Tool Profiles – Click to Expand</summary>